 Appliances are not mandated in a home inspection, but at Arch Home Inspections, we test all major appliances for basic functionality (Turn off and on or short cycle).
 Older and portable appliances are never tested.
 Please be aware that appliances are mechanical and can break down or leak at any time.
+Please note we are not appliance technicians hence a full evaluation of appliances is simply not possible.
 You should check appliances on possession date.
 This is because the time the inspection was completed and you took possession will be about 2 months on average.
 Anything can happen in this time frame.

 4My uncle knows a guy is in construction and he can do my inspection, thanks

 A construction background is not comparable to the knowledge and background of a professional inspector who has conducted hundreds, or thousands, of home inspections.
 Construction knowledge is really a small part of the home inspection.
 A house is comprised of various systems all of which work together.
 Your inspector is objective – your friend or relative is not.
 A professional inspector’s judgment is not affected by affiliation.
 An experienced inspector is worth his weight in gold.
 He should be not only qualified, but certified and demonstrate that he has good experience with the process.
 The best associations have criteria that they require and expect of not only the inspector, but the report he produces afterwards.
 The report that is generated is crucial to the process, not only for the buyer but also the seller.
 Things should be clear.
 Things should be professional.

 5Can I accompany the inspector during the home inspection?